ILXL-guides/intro-to-graphics/README.md

 ## Setup

 *You can follow this guide from your own machine, or try from [lab.cs50.io](https://lab.cs50.io/ILXL-guides/intro-to-graphics).
-If you are not using CS50, you will see some {% %}, which you can ignore.*
+If you are not using CS50, you will see some markdown for cs50 using curly braces and percentage signs, which you can ignore.*

 1. Start by creating a new folder in which we can complete the guide.